 Also, there seems to be wide variation between how much children mimic, with some doing it a lot and others perhaps not doing it at all.

-But because this mimicry is one of the most highly visible things that we see children learning language do, the adult tendency is to focus on the outward behaviour and impose upon it adult notions of conscious practice, while ignoring how the child is actually approaching it and all the experience with language that’s behind it.
+But because this mimicry is one of the most highly visible things that we see children learning language do, the adult tendency is to focus on this outward behaviour and impose upon it adult notions like conscious study and practice, while ignoring how the child is actually approaching it and all the experience with language that’s behind it.